-- Study Partner: at screening the potential participant will be asked to provide contact details for a Study Partner, to assist in completing trial procedures and to provide information on their behalf where necessary, but this is not a requirement for trial participation. - Participants in the study from a limited locality may be asked if they wish to take part in a separate study of immunological changes and household spread, run by Imperial College and the Oxford RCGP RSC.
-This exploratory study would be conducted under a separate, approved protocol, and would share any data with the PRINCIPLE trial for patients who also consent to take part in the Imperial College study.
+- Study Partner: at screening the potential participant will be asked to provide contact details for a Study Partner, to assist in completing trial procedures and to provide information on their behalf where necessary, but this is not a requirement for trial participation. - Participants may be asked if they wish to enrol in additional studies that do not conflict with the main PRINCIPLE trial.
+Those who do not screen as eligible for PRINCIPLE may be alerted to the possibility of participating in other approved trials.